Beliavsky/Fortran-code-on-GitHub/README.md

 [EMPM_MPI_NO](https://github.com/knappf/EMPM_MPI_NO): codes for TDA, 2 and 3 -phonon diagonalization of nuclear Hamiltonian within Equation-of-motion Phonon Method, by knappf.
 Natural orbital basis version.

+[feff10](https://github.com/times-software/feff10): ab initio multiple-scattering code for calculations of excitation spectra and electronic structure, from times-software.
+It is based on a real space Green's function approach that includes a screened core-hole, inelastic losses and self-energy shifts, and Debye-Waller factors.

 [FLOSIC2020](https://github.com/FLOSIC/PublicRelease_2020): performs self-interaction corrected (SIC) density functional approximation calculations, by Duyen Nguyen et al. Fermi Löwdin orbital implementation of Perdew-Zunger SIC scheme is used in the software.

 [H2-PolarizabilityMatrixElements](https://github.com/ankit7540/H2-PolarizabilityMatrixElements): Fortran and Python code associated with paper "Polarizability tensor invariants of H2, HD, and D2", by Raj, A., Hamaguchi, H., and Witek, H. A., Journal of Chemical Physics 148, 104308 (2018)